seqan/needle/README.md

 If you are interested in building the documentation, just use the command: `make doc`

-## Create an IBF
+## Build
-In order to create an IBF a number of sequence files have to be given.
-All sequence file formats from seqan3 are accepted as an input (fasta, fastq, embl,... and their compressed forms).
-With the parameter m can be defined, which of these sequence files belong together, either because they are the result of paired-end sequencing or they are multiple replicates of the same experiment.
-If no specification with m is given, every sequence file is seen as one experiment.
-For paired-end experiments one can use the flag '--paired' to indicate this, so two consecutive sequence files are seen as belonging together.
-(This is equivalent to using -m 2 for all experiments.)
-Besides, the false positive rate of the IBF has to be specified with parameter f.
+In order to build a Needle index a number of sequence files have to be given.
+All sequence file formats supported by seqan3 are accepted as an input (fasta, fastq, embl,... and their compressed forms).
+The flag `--paired` in the example below indicates that the given sequence files are paired-end experiments.
+Furthermore, the false positive rate has to be specified with the parameter `f`.
 Use -h/--help for more information and to see further parameters.
+The flag `-c` can be used to build a compressed Needle index.

-The following example creates an IBF for two experiments for the expression levels 4 and 32.
-Both experiments had two replicates, therefore m is used to specify this.
-With c a compressed IBF is created.
+The following example creates a compressed Needle index for two paired-end experiments for the expression thresholds 4 and 32.

 ```
-./bin/needle ibf ../needle/test/data/exp_*.fasta --samples 2 --samples 2 -e 4 -e 32 -f 0.3 -c -o example

-// Or with flag paired
 ./bin/needle ibf ../needle/test/data/exp_*.fasta --paired -e 16 -e 32 -f 0.3 -c -o example
 ```

-## Calculate Minimisers
-In case one is only interested in the minimisers or wants to preprocess the data first before creating an IBF, the function minimiser can be used.
+Although, this works.
+It is recommended to calculate the minimisers beforehand by using the option `minimisers`.
 It calculates the minimisers of given experiments and stores their hash values and their occurrences in a binary file named ".minimiser".
-Furthermore, a txt file is created where all used arguments are stored (like used k-mer size or window size), the used expression levels and the minimiser counts per expression level.

 The following command calculates the minimisers in the two experiments.
 ```
-./bin/needle minimiser ../needle/test/data/exp_*.fasta -samples 2 -samples 2
+./bin/needle minimiser ../needle/test/data/exp_*.fasta --paired
 ```

 A minimiser file is a binary file containing the following data: